Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 4. Search for `dbt.environmentVariables`.
 5. In the **dbt:Environment Variables** section, add your item and value for the environment variables.
 6. Click **Ok** to save the changes.
 7. Reload the VS Code extension to apply the changes.
+Open the Command Palette and select **Developer: Reload Window**.
 8. Verify the changes by running a dbt command and checking the output.
 </TabItem>